dotnet/docs/docs/architecture/containerized-lifecycle/design-develop-containerized-apps/deploy-azure-kubernetes-service.md

 # Deploy to Azure Kubernetes Service (AKS)

-You can interact with AKS using your preferred client operating system.
-To do so, with valid Azure Subscription you also need either Web Browser or Azure command-line interface(Azure CLI).
+You can interact with AKS using your preferred client operating system (Microsoft Windows, Mac and Linux).
+You also need to have either a Web Browser or Azure command-line interface(Azure CLI) installed in your development machine.
 For more details, see [Install the Azure CLI](https://docs.microsoft.com/cli/azure/install-azure-cli?view=azure-cli-latest)

 > [!NOTE]
 > To find complete information about:
 >
 > Azure CLI: <https://docs.microsoft.com/cli/azure/index>
->
-> Windows Subsystem for Linux: <https://docs.microsoft.com/windows/wsl/about>

 ## Create the AKS environment in Azure